PranavNagaraji/PranavNagaraji/README.md

-- 👋 Hi, I’m @PranavNagaraji
+- Hi, I’m @PranavNagaraji
-- 👀 I’m interested in working as a software developer (currently educating myself!!!!)
+- Interested in working as a software developer
-- 🌱 I’m currently in the process of acquiring a degree in Comp Sci in IIITDM Kurnool
+- I have interests in machine and deep learning too
-- 📫 You may try to contact me through my email: pranavsresh1947@gmail.com
+- Experience in full stack Web Development
-- 😄 Take a look at my repositories
+- Currently pursuing a degree in Comp Sci in IIITDM Kurnool
-- ⚡ Have fun all the way around!
+- Get in touch through my email: pranavsresh1947@gmail.com

 <!---
 PranavNagaraji/PranavNagaraji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.